ShellRuner/Group5_project3/README.md

 	 git push origin <branch_name>

--After send you branch work on the repo , ask for a pull request(PR) *before merging a work evry collaborators should ask for a review of his code by a pull request(even the repo maintainer) *so at least two collaborators should give a comment on the code and their approval before merging the code *the code should not be merge by the code owner himself but by one of the reviewers
+-After send you branch work on the repo , ask for a pull request(PR) .Before merging a work evry collaborators should ask for a review of his code by a pull request(even the repo maintainer) .So at least two collaborators should give a comment on the code and their approval before merging the code .The code should not be merge by the code owner himself but by one of the reviewers

-NB(!!!!!): Don't forget to include your ALT_School_ID first on each commits messages.
+NB(Important!): Don't forget to include your ALT_School_ID first on each commits messages.

 ###Another important thing
-  Use <git pull origin main> to bring localy on your machine all the motifications made on the project
+  Use the following command to bring localy on your machine all the motifications made on the project:

+	git pull origin main

 Thanks.